tummychow/lanyon-hugo/README.md

 Note for Jekyll users: In the original Lanyon, any content that had the `page` layout would be added to the sidebar.
 However, in Lanyon-Hugo, content with the `fixed` type will not be added to the sidebar automatically.
 You must specify the `sidebar` flag in the front matter.

+Lanyon-Hugo generates a post list at `/post/`.
+By default, Lanyon doesn't actually have a post list, so there is no link for it anywhere in the theme.
+In my opinion, there are two sensible places to put it: in between the pagination buttons, and on the sidebar.
+You could conceivably do both.
+I've added a sidebar entry for it.
+If you want to add a button between the pagination buttons, take a look at my Lanyon fork; it has an example of how to do such a thing.

 ### Look and Feel

 The CSS from the original Lanyon is unchanged, and you can find it in [`static/css`](static/css).
 Any of the modifications suggested for Lanyon can also be applied to Lanyon-Hugo, by changing the CSS here.